ilpincy/argos3/src/plugins/robots/drone/README.md

 ```

 ### `drone_leds`
-The LED actuator sets the colors of LEDs on drone.
+The LED actuator sets the colors of LEDs on the drone.
 It can be added to a controller as follows:
 ```xml
 <lua_controller id="my_controller">
   <actuators>